 - Raise the oven's temperature to 220°C / 428°F. Wait for 10 minutes.

 - Uncover the pork.
-Carefully remove most of the liquid from the pan and add it to a bowl.
-Leaving only a very thin layer that covers the surface of the pan.
+Carefully drain most of the liquid from the pan into a bowl.
+Leaving only a very thin layer just enough to cover the surface of the pan.
 NOTE: Do not discard the parchment paper and aluminum foil cover.

-- Using a tablespoon skim off some fat that has risen on the surface of the pork liquid you just drained.
+- Skim off some fat that has risen on the surface of the pork liquid you just drained.

-- Drizzle this fat over the potatoes.
+- Drizzle the fat over the potatoes.
 About 6-7 tablespoons of it.

-- Season the potatoes very lightly with table salt and pepper.
-And also the 1 teaspoon of dried marjoram.
+- Season the potatoes very lightly with table salt, pepper, and 1 teaspoon of dried marjoram.